element-hq/policies/docs/ems/privacy_notice.md

 * 30 days, for EMS Customer IP addresses;
 * 180 days, for Element chat app IP addresses;

+**Device information and management**

+We track devices accessing Element hosting services.
+Where possible, we record the device identifier, IP address, user agent, device model and version, client details and the time at which the device last connected to the service.

+This information is gathered to help you to manage your devices with the device manager - you can view and manage the list of devices by using a Matrix client such as the Element chat app.

 **Usage Information**

 We track usage data for Element hosting services.
 When you are signed in to your account we may track your usage of the site and associate that information with your account details.
 This data helps us understand how our users are using the application so that we can make improvements to the Service.